“…He that earns wages, earns wages to put into a bag with holes.” Haggai 1:6

-Satisfaction reveals itself by the peace which Christ gives.
+Satisfaction manifests itself by the peace which Christ gives.
 It is a rest of heart and mind, not a passivity of the soul.
 It is being secure in the resources of the indestructible, sufficient life of Christ, for every need.
 This does not mean that there is not a desire in the soul to go higher, farther, in our fellowship with Christ.
 But it does mean there is a sense, and conviction, of security which God alone provides.
 Paul calls it a “peace that passes understanding…which keeps (…or guards) the heart and mind.”
 (Phil.
 4:7)

 Dear Father, when we are thirsty, give us grace to see and understand that Your Son is fully able, and willing to quench that thirst.
-Give us to be those who come honestly, sincerely, but with open hearts to give You total access to all.
-Give to us that living water, which is Your Spirit, and this in such measure that we too will know the peace of God, that blessed Guardian of our hearts and minds.
+Give us to be those who come honestly, sincerely, but with open hearts to give You access to all.
+Give to us that living water, which is Your Spirit, and this in such measure that we too will know the God of peace, that blessed Guardian of our hearts and minds.
 For, “You will keep him in perfect peace, whose mind is stayed on you: because he trusts in You.”
 (Is.
 26:3) In Jesus’ name, Amen.